jackyurchiksparrow/Obsidian-cooking/Cooking/Recipes/Staple/Glazes and meringues.md

 	**Very important!
 The foam created by heat on the surface won't let you use remote thermometer so opt for using regular**
 2. Add lemon juice, whip on high immediately. !Use stand mixer!
 3. Add vanilla, mix.

+## Agar "Bird's milk" glaze (not too long to cook, soft, stabilizes quickly, top dries quickly, possible to break during a tough transportation)

+• 60g egg white (~ 2 medium-sized pcs.)
+• 100g sugar + 10g vanilla sugar
+• 55g water for syrup
+• 4g agar-agar
+• 16g (to hydrate agar)
+• Pinch of salt
+• ~½ tsp acid (e.g. lemon juice or 1g citric acid)

+### Only make it before using, it hardens quickly!
+Make sure everything is set up to be glazed.
+1. Combine water, sugar and vanilla sugar for syrup, begin heating gently.
+2. Meanwhile, soak agar in the water.
+Let sit 10 min to bloom.
+3. Start whipping egg whites with salt and acid until medium-stiff stiff peaks.
+Start this while syrup is still <100°C.
+4. Once the sugar syrup starts boiling (~100°C), add the bloomed agar-agar to it.
+Stir constantly to avoid burning or sticking.
+Bring the mixture to **106–110°C** — agar must fully activate here.
+Bubbles will be large and slower at this point.Add the agar to the syrup, mix and cook all the time.
+Prevent it from sticking to the bottom.
+5. Immediately begin **pouring the hot agar syrup in a thin stream** into the whipping egg whites (keep the mixer on medium-high).
+Aim at the side of the bowl to avoid splattering.
+As soon as it cools down, it thickens.
+Whip until it's slightly thickens (**about 45–50°C**), then glaze.
+If you have a lot to glaze, put the bowl ON the pot of boiling water (bain-marie style) to prevent it from hardening too fast.
+Apply decorations immediately.